Appearance

 <input maxlength="1">cells (react-otp-input,vue3-otp-input,ng-otp-input, Zag.js, Rozie): each cell is a real input.
 Focus, the caret, the keyboard, the clipboard, andautocomplete="one-time-code"come from the platform; the work is the choreography between cells (advance on type, retreat on backspace, distribute on paste).

 Rozie picks the native-cells camp deliberately.
-The highest-value surface — mobile keyboards, SMS autofill, platform focus and selection — is the browser's, identical on all six targets, while Rozie owns the author-side API, the sanitize/distribute logic, and the focus choreography (through one container ref, never per-cell refs, which is what gives it a clean cross-target story including Lit's shadow root).
+The highest-value surface (mobile keyboards, SMS autofill, platform focus and selection) is the browser's, while Rozie owns the author-side API, the sanitize/distribute logic, and the focus choreography.
+That choreography runs through one container ref, never per-cell refs, which is what gives it a clean cross-target story including Lit's shadow root.

 Fully controlled, no local state

-Most OTP components keep an internal array of per-cell characters (or a draft buffer behind the hidden input) and reconcile it against the bound value — which means a value↔cells echo guard and the usual "controlled vs uncontrolled" footguns. @rozie-ui/otp keeps none: the assembled code string is value (the sole model: true prop), and each cell's displayed character is derived from it (value[i]).
+Most OTP components keep an internal array of per-cell characters (or a draft buffer behind the hidden input) and reconcile it against the bound value, which means a value↔cells echo guard and the usual "controlled vs uncontrolled" footguns. @rozie-ui/otp keeps none: the assembled code string is value (the sole model: true prop), and each cell's displayed character is derived from it (value[i]).
 Entry is sequential, so value is always a contiguous string; there is no draft buffer to drift.
-That is what lets the same source stay fully controlled — and two-way bound — on all six frameworks, and it is why the Angular output is a clean ControlValueAccessor (an OTP is a form control).
+That is what lets the component stay fully controlled and two-way bound, and it is why the Angular output is a clean ControlValueAccessor (an OTP is a form control).

 Feature matrix